 - 1939 Hewlett-Packard (Great Depression/WWII breaks out in Europe)

 - 1953 Burger King (Post-Korean War Recession)

 - 1975 Microsoft (Recession of ’73-’75 & OPEC Oil Embargo)

-Additionally, as we have seen at Sport Clips Haircuts, businesses have continued opening even during this current downturn and will continue to open as the economy reopens…tomorrow, next week, next month and for the remainder of 2020.
-In the past four months since the lockdown began, Sport Clips has opened 16 new franchises and is scheduled to open approximately 30 more by the end of 2020.
+Additionally, as we have seen at Sport Clips Haircuts, businesses have continued opening even during this current downturn and will continue to open as the economy reopens…tomorrow, next week, next month and in the near future.
+In the four months after the 2020 lockdown began, Sport Clips has opened 16 new franchises and is scheduled to open approximately 30 more by the end of 2020.

 So, who should consider moving forward with a new business opportunity and why?

 First, let’s deal with the why.
 America’s favorite investor, Warren Buffet, is quoted today as saying, “Be fearful when others are greedy and be greedy when others are fearful.”
 Setting the “greedy” adjective aside, there is important truth in this statement because there will be significant opportunities to take advantage of during the down economy.
 For example, the current economic environment is presenting several advantages to new Sport Clips store openings, including more and better site availability, a more favorable lessee environment, additional stylists to recruit and less overall competition.
 Sport Clips stores experienced temporary closures during the pandemic, but strong support saw franchisees through these weeks and prepared them to ramp up for reopening.
 The combination of these factors points to a tremendous opportunity when turbulence calms and normalcy returns.
 However, those who wait may miss out on the best opportunities.